Ultimate-Universe/WRSR-TesmioLoader-DockDistributionOffice/README.md

 DockDistributionOffice  init v1.0.0 release
 ```

-Also confirm obsolete `ship_distribution.dll` files were removed.

 ### Reporting a bug

 Open a GitHub issue and include:

 - the exact steps required to reproduce the problem;
-- Dock Distribution Office version;
-- TesmioLoader version;
-- whether the save began on an earlier experimental build;
 - the complete `tesmioloader.log`;
 - screenshots where useful.